xSkyyy/avatar-server/README.md

 - Open it and modify all the values according to your preferences (you might not even need to do it as the defaults are good).
 - Get an avatar you want as your server's default and place it to your selected avatar location (usually just the `avatars` folder) and name it `-1.png`. **The server will not start without this step, therefore it is imperative**.
 - Run the server using `python3.9 main.py`!
-- Use a webserver such as Nginx or Apache to proxy the avatar server to a domain such as `a.ppy.sh` or `a.usssr.pl` used by the osu! client to fetch avatars.
+- Use a webserver such as Nginx or Apache to proxy the avatar server to a domain such as `a.ppy.sh` or `a.ussr.pl` used by the osu! client to fetch avatars.
 - It is that simple!
 Enjoy!

 ## License